Heritage Buildings and Civic Landmarks

 How tall is the Sky Tower?

-The Sky Tower is 328 metres tall.
-The main observation level is at 186 metres and the Sky Deck is at 220 metres.
-The tower’s full height includes the lattice needle above the pod.
+The Sky Tower stands 328 metres tall from ground level to the top of the mast.
+The main observation level is at 186 metres, The Lookout at 192 metres and the Sky Deck at 220 metres.

 Do I need to book in advance?

-Allow 45–60 minutes for a visit to the observation levels.
-The SkyWalk takes around 90 minutes including briefing and the walk itself.
-The SkyJump is quicker but also requires a briefing period.
+Allow 45 to 60 minutes for the observation levels.
+The SkyWalk takes approximately 90 minutes including briefing, while the SkyJump is shorter but still requires a briefing.

 Is there a restaurant in the Sky Tower?